The Origin of German Tragic Drama: Style & scope

+Historical references

-The title of the book suggests either a polemical challenge or a further development of technique and insight in relation to Nietzsche’s debut Birth of Tragedy.
-The Ursprung, as it turns out, offers both a challenge and a development of several of that earlier work’s themes having to do with theater as a vestigial (or otherwise, further evolved) aftermath and transformed remainder of cultic rites.
+The title of the book suggests either a polemical challenge or a further development of technique and insight in relation to Nietzsche's debut Birth of Tragedy.
+The Ursprung, as it turns out, offers both a challenge and a development of several of that earlier work's themes having to do with theater as a vestigial (or otherwise, further evolved) aftermath and transformed remainder of cultic rites.

-In the Birth of Tragedy, the ritual performance of the drama both unites the polity in a shared civic order, and enacts the breakdown or failure of that order in intoxication, madness, murder, suicide, familial violence and the general chaos of war according to the exorcismic principle of catharsis etc. This riffs on Aristotle’s dramatic theory but Nietzsche’s intent is to destroy the rationalizing Aristotelian orthodoxy in a breakthrough to the origin, facilitating a return to the embrace of more primal and violently realized forms of ritualism.
+In the Birth of Tragedy, the ritual performance of the drama both unites the polity in a shared civic order, and enacts the breakdown or failure of that order in intoxication, madness, murder, suicide, familial violence and the general chaos of war according to the exorcismic principle of catharsis etc. This riffs on Aristotle's dramatic theory but Nietzsche's intent is to destroy the rationalizing Aristotelian orthodoxy in a breakthrough to the origin, facilitating a return to the embrace of more primal and violently realized forms of ritualism.

-Nietzsche’s book on the subject was completed after he returned from the battlefield where the German army commanded by Moltke the Elder made its breakthrough in 1871 (only a few months into Franco-Prussian War), after which the Army of the Third Empire was rapidly dismantled and the encirclement of Paris quickly brought France to its knees.
+Nietzsche's book on the subject was completed after he returned from the Siege of Metz where the German army commanded by Moltke the Elder made its breakthrough in 1871 (only a few months into Franco-Prussian War), after which the French Army was rapidly dismantled and the encirclement of Paris quickly brought France to its knees.
 This was in the spring of the same year that Germany became a modern nation state in and by means of the process of this invasion, which unified splintered elements and remainders of the Holy Roman Empire in the territory which today is called Germany.
-The Birth of Tragedy was partly intended as promotional material for the pagan revival which was in preparation for its debut at Wagner’s shrine to the total work of art in Bayreuth.
+The Birth of Tragedy was partly intended as promotional material for the Richard Wagner's Bayreuth Festival.